In this section

-Applicants seeking a grant of legal assistance should forward all of the following documents for assessment:
+Applicants seeking a grant of legal assistance must forward all the following documents for assessment:

-Practitioners seeking a grant of legal assistance should electronically submit an application for aid via the Grants Online system attaching:
+Practitioners seeking a grant of legal assistance must electronically submit an application for aid via the Grants Online system attaching:

 The following documents are retained on file but may be requested by Legal Aid Queensland: